conventional-changelog-archived-repos/validate-commit-msg/README.md

 Or you can specify the name of a module that exports types according to the [conventional-commit-types](https://github.com/adjohnson916/conventional-commit-types) spec, e.g. `"types": "conventional-commit-types"`.

+#### scopes

+This object defines scope requirements for the commit message.
+Possible properties are:

+##### required

+A boolean to define whether a scope is required for all commit messages.

+##### allowed

+An array of scopes that are allowed for your commit message.

+You may also define it as `"*"` which is the default to allow any scope names.

+##### validate

+A boolean to define whether or not to validate the scope(s) provided.

+##### multiple

+A boolean to define whether or not to allow multiple scopes.

 #### warnOnFail